dcoli/goldclicker/README.md

 The font for the country codes might be Nimbus Sans Round Heavy, which is $19.95 on myfonts.com.
 However, probably one of the Helvetica-type fonts would suffice.
 For this I went with Google's free Roboto in three weights.

-## Styles Organization

-Angular allows one to modify styles for a particular component.
-At compile time those styles are given unique names that guarantee the style will only be applied to that component.
-However, in practice I've found that it's far easier to keep the stylesheet separate from the compilation process, so that the stylesheet can be edited without having to recompile the app.
-This stylesheet is found in the assets folder.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.